nirdosh17/cfn-teardown/README.md

 - `TARGET_ACCOUNT_ID` flag will check the supplied account id with aws session account id during runtime to confirm that we are deleting stacks in the desired aws account

-## Edge Case
+### Limitation
-- If a stack can't be deleted from the AWS Console itself due to some dependencies or error, then it won't be deleted by this tool as well.
+If a stack can't be deleted from the AWS Console itself due to some dependencies or error, then it won't be deleted by this tool as well.
 In such case, manual intervention is required.

-- To delete a stack with S3 bucket, this script empties the bucket first and then deletes the stack since CFN does not allow to delete stack with non-empty bucket.
+---

-## Caution :warning:
+### Caution :warning:
 _With great power, comes great responsibility_

-- Use this tool with great caution. **Don't ever** run this in production environment with the intention of deleting a subset of stacks.
 - First try within small number of test stacks in dry run mode.
 - Use redundant safety flags `DRY_RUN`, `TARGET_ACCOUNT_ID` and `ABORT_WAIT_TIME_MINUTES`.